Hedge funds push for overhaul at eBay

 Starboard has also taken a significant stake in eBay and been pushing for changes including asset sales in the past few months, a source familiar with the matter said separately.
 Starboard did not respond to a request for comment.

-Shares of eBay rose as much as 12 percent on Tuesday and were last up 8 percent at $33.38.
+Shares of eBay rose as much as 12 percent before trading up 5.7 percent at $32.78 early Tuesday afternoon.
 They had lost a quarter of their value last year.

 Elliott, which owns a more than 4 percent stake in eBay, said the company’s share price could reach $55-$63 by 2020 if it implemented the hedge fund’s restructuring plan.